 enSHRINE is a 2020-21 Arts Council England funded research project led by artist Lady Kitt.

-It sets out to explore creative techniques for organisations to use when developing policy, particularly whilst working in consultation with a cross section of their work forces/ audiences/ constituents/ service users.
+It sets out to explore creative techniques for organisations to use when developing policy, particularly whilst working in consultation with a cross section of their staff / contractors / audiences/ constituents/ service users.